Classic Video Game Screw Yous

-- Taken Up to Eleven with Jak 3, which has two sections that resemble this, but in 3D, with even MORE pitfalls, and shooting enemies to contend with as well.
+- Taken Up to Eleven with Jak 3: Wastelander, which has two sections that resemble Battle Toads, but in 3D, with even more pitfalls, and shooting enemies to contend with as well.
 You can shoot back, but it's possible the explosions will cover some of the holes...

 - Any game that requires perfect positioning and/or timing, down to the pixel or frame.
 Being off by what appears to be a miniscule amount causes a failure, or player death if some hazard is involved.
 In some cases, the game uses some acceleration system, making it that much harder to get perfect maneuvers.

-- Ikari Warriors has a particularly frustrating one of these.
-In the final level there are pipes which cannot be crossed, forcing the player to walk around them in a sort of maze.
-When the player dies he respawns at the bottom of the screen.
+- The NES version of Ikari Warriors has a particularly frustrating one of these.
+In the final level, there are pipes which cannot be crossed, forcing the player to walk around them in a sort of maze.
+When the player dies, he respawns at the bottom of the screen.
 If you happen to die at one of the times where there is a loop of pipe at the bottom of the screen, it will be impossible to move after respawning.
 Note that this is the final level, after you have played for over an hour and have only a few more minutes before reaching the final boss...